 What Is The Cause for Migraines?

 Migraine attacks both children and adults but the severity and frequency of the attacks seem to decline after age 50.
 Also, migraines are genetic so having a family history increases the risk of occurrence.
 Other risk factors include conditions such as obesity, epilepsy, spasticity, neuropathy, depression, anxiety, gastric ulcers and angina as patients who experience migraines often suffer from those conditions as well.
 Also increasing the odds of suffering from migraines?
-Gender: According to the Journal of The American Medical Association, females are 3 times more likely to experience this type of pain than men as in many cases this condition is associated with hormonal changes related to women’s menstrual cycle.
+Gender: According to the Journal of The American Medical Association, females are 3 times more likely to experience this type of pain than men.

 How does Medical Cannabis Help Treat and Prevent Migraines?